 Many homeowner’s and renter’s insurance policies can cover a dog attack, so dog owners should consult their insurance companies to have their dog listed under their policy.
 This can be beneficial for the owner in the case of an attack, but many companies in Florida do have restrictions.
 The most common restrictions include dogs that have been known to bite in the past and certain breeds that are deemed “aggressive.”

-Contact a Gainesville Personal Injury Lawyer Who Can Help
+Contact A Gainesville Personal Injury Lawyer Who Can Help

 There are countless reasons why a dog would bite a person, and although the cause may not be directly the owner’s fault, the owner can still be held liable in Gainesville.
 The dog could be instinctively aggressive, it could be protecting its pups, it could be trying to take food from the victim, or it could be responding to the victim stepping on its tail.
 The reasons why dog bite attacks occur in Florida can go on and on.
 But many of these reasons do not rule out a dog attack lawsuit.

 If you have been bitten by a dog in Florida, then contact a personal injury lawyer at our Gainesville law firm so that we may help you recover damages.
-Don’t suffer a financial burden of mounting hospital bills and lost wages due to the aggressive act of an animal.
+Don’t suffer a financial burden of mounting hospital bills and lost wages due to the aggressive actions of an animal.
 Let a premises liability lawyer at Warner, Sechrest & Butts fight for your rights and help you overcome the distressing experience of a dog bite attack.